jyscao/jyscao.github.io/content/posts/05_interface-1.md

-## Programming to an Interface
+## Program to the Interface

-### The Design
+### Design

 Astute readers have probably already guessed where this is going.
-Instead of adding the logic for disabling the cache inside existing functions implementing the behaviors of the files cache, why not aim for even greater modularity by partitioning the set of behaviors needed to implement a functioning files cache and a disabled/null cache into two separate components?
+Instead of adding the logic for disabling the cache inside existing functions implementing the behaviors of the textfile cache, why not aim for even greater modularity by partitioning the set of behaviors needed to implement a functioning textfile cache and a disabled/null cache into two separate components?
 With the help of some Vimscript-styled OOP, that's exactly what I did.